andycowl/octopress/source/_posts/2008-01-16-readers-of-oracle-blog-aggregators-unite-and-take-over.markdown

 ---
+layout: post
-date: '2008-01-17 06:33:46'
+date: '2008-01-16 06:33:46'
 categories:
-    - uncategorised
+    - oracle
 title: readers of Oracle blog aggregators unite (and take over)
-layout: post
 comments: true
 ---
 'Forgive me Father for I have sinned.
 It is 25 years, 3 months and 47